Ritik210/Speedo/README.md

 # Speedo
-This is a boat game which I have developed in
+This is a boat game which I have developed in Unity